-Cellulitis Risk Factors: An Introduction
+Cellulitis Risk Factors

-cellulitis, they can seldom explain why one person will get the infection and another person will not.
+Although doctors are aware of the causes of cellulitis, they can seldom explain why one person will get the infection and another person will not.
 Cellulitis research has shown that people with certain risk factors are more likely than others to develop the condition.
 A risk factor is anything that increases a person's chance of developing a disease or other health condition.

 Generally, cellulitis risk factors include: